pollen-robotics/reachy2-docs/content/developing-with-reachy-2/simulation/simulation-installation.md

 To set up the simulation, you will need to use the [ready-to-use image from Docker Hub](https://hub.docker.com/r/pollenrobotics/reachy2).

-Both the **Gazebo and MuJoCo simulation**s rely on the **same image** — you just need to choose which one to use when launching the container.
+Both the **Gazebo and MuJoCo simulations** rely on the **same image** — you just need to choose which one to use when launching the container.

 ## 1. Install Docker